Kreyol Essence Oil Update | Shark Tank Season 11

 If you’re short on time, here’s a quick overview of what happened to Kreyol Essence after Shark Tank!

-Stephane and Yve-Car Momperousse appeared on Shark Tank Season 11, and made a deal with Kevin O’Leary.
-In terms of a Kreyol Essence update, the company is still in business, and earning an estimated $4 million in revenue each year.
-Following Shark Tank, the company has been featured by Cosmopolitan and Allure magazine, as well as Forbes and ET.
+Stephane and Yve-Car Momperousse appeared on Shark Tank Season 11 and made a deal with Kevin O’Leary for $400,000 for 5% equity and $0.25/unit royalty in perpetuity.
+In terms of a Kreyol Essence update, the company is still in business and revenue has grown by 540% since Shark Tank

 Shark: Result: